👨💻 Important Information and Who We Are

 |Viewing statistics and insights||Technical data|

-We cannot see the technical data used for operating our website — this information is stored in cookies (see the 🍪Cookies section).
+We cannot see or access the technical data used for operating our website — this information is stored in cookies (see the 🍪Cookies section).

-We also cannot see the technical data used when viewing statistics and insights for our website.
+We also cannot see or access the technical data that Automattic use to produce statistics and insights for our website.
 For example, we can see how many views a particular article has, but we cannot identify which specific visitors viewed that article.

 📡 Who We Share Your Personal Data With